 Which Side Are You On, Now?
 Tell Me, Which Side Are You On?

-The work took shape during a period of social instability and prolonged uncertainty, as public trust, collective responsibility, and democratic norms felt increasingly strained.
-The burning candles introduce a slow, visible transformation: wax softens, drips, and collapses over time.
-Fire becomes both witness and agent—offering illumination while signaling depletion, vigilance alongside fatigue.
+The burning candles introduced a slow, visible transformation.
+Wax softens, drips, and collapses over time.
+Fire becomes both witness and agent, offering illumination while signaling depletion.
+It is vigilance coupled with fatigue.

 Wax figures, columns.
 2023-24.